top of page

 Origin of Death

-When West Africans were taken away as slaves (after having been captured by African rulers to be sold to European slavers), they brought their mythic traditions with them to Brazil, the Caribbean, and the U.S. of A.
+When West Africans were taken away to America as slaves (after having been captured in raids by other Africans to be sold to Europeans), they brought their mythic traditions with them to Brazil, the Caribbean, and the U.S. of A.

 The enslaved Africans in Brazil and the Caribbean created new religious movements such as Haitian Vodou, Cuban Santeria, Jamaican Obeah, and